 Likewise, here are the summary statistics for household income by city.
 We have average income, median income, and some selected income brackets.
-We also have (a repeat) population, number of households, and some data quality information (see methodology).
+We also have (a repeat) population, and number of households.
+Some cities have top 1% household income by city data.

 Our source for the income percentile by city calculator was IPUMS-CPS: